vaibhav-venkat/shapes_3d/docs/patchy_sphere.rst

 Essentially, for each polar angle we are generating scatters with all the azimuthal angles.
 Let the matrix :math:`\mathbf{P}` be the collection of all such scatters, having a shape of :math:`((n_{\text{samples}})^2, 3)`

-Step 3: Rotate the points
+Step 3: Finding the centers
 ---------------------------